Idontnol/taskify/README.md

 2. Install dependencies:
     ```bash
     npm install
-    # or
-    yarn install
     ```

 3. Start the development server:
     ```bash
     npm start
-    # or
-    yarn start
     ```

-The application should now be running on `http://localhost:3000`.
+The application should now be running on `https://userexplorer09.netlify.app/`.

 ## Project Structure